Academic Catalog

 ART 25000 Intermediate Sculpture (LA)

 This course explores traditional and non-traditional materials while experimenting with form and space and pursuing visual literacy through personalized content expression.
 Students study the historical and cultural contexts of sculpture while developing intermediate skill levels.
-May be repeated once for a total of Prerequisites: Any ART 15XXX.
+Prerequisites: Any ART 15XXX.
 (F,S,Y)

 4 Credits